bonolo/bike-sharing-R/final-report-kevin-cullen-cis575-fall-2019.md

 Once I got the hang of linear, polynomial, multiple and GAM regression, I started to throw all sorts of variables into the mix.
 Most models faired poorly with one variable, but once I split into day/night hours, I got better results by partitioning and then training separate models.

+The random forest was a last-minute addition that turned out to far out-perform others.
+If I had found it earlier in the process, I might have honed it better with time.

 ## 9. Conclusions and recommendations

 The biggest surprise from my analysis was how well my regression trees worked.
 They turned out to be fairly accurate, though I had expected them to perform the worst.
+Random forest was a great tool for this data set and I didn't try them originally because the textbook example was so brief.

 Scaling data was useful and surprisingly easy.
 On a whim, I fed my scaled data into my regression tree code and got a big boost in accuracy.